Forensic photography

 Forensic photography may refer to the visual documentation of different aspects that can be found at a crime scene.
 It may include the documentation of the crime scene, or physical evidence that is either found at a crime scene or already processed in a laboratory.
 Forensic photography differs from other variations of photography because crime scene photographers usually have a very specific purpose for capturing each image.
 As a result, the quality of forensic documentation may determine the result of an investigation; in the absence of good documentation, investigators may find it impossible to conclude what did or did not happen.

 Crime scenes can be major sources of physical evidence that is used to associate or link suspects to scenes, victims to scenes, and suspects to victims.
-Locard's exchange principle is a major concept that helps determine these relationships of evidence.
+Locard's exchange principle is a major concept that helps determine evidence relationships.
 It is the basic tenet of why crime scenes should be investigated.
 Anything found at a crime scene can be used as physical evidence as long as it is relevant to the case, which is why the documentation of a crime scene and physical evidence in its true form is key for the interpretation of the investigation.

 Knowing that crucial information for an investigation can be found at a crime scene, forensic photography is a form of documentation that is essential for retaining the quality of discovered physical evidence.
 Such physical evidence to be documented includes those found at the crime scene, in the laboratory, or for the identification of suspects.

 All forensic photography must consider three elements at a crime scene: the subject, the scale, and a reference object.
 Also, the overall forensic photographs must be shown as a neutral and accurate representation.